georgehara/Arca/README.md

 The ARCA manager must be instantiated with a set of options that can be created with the following fluent methods:

 `UseLogger`: Specifies the logger which handles the processing messages of the manager.
+A logger significantly reduces the processing performance.

 `AddAssemblyNamePrefix`: An assembly is processed only if its name starts with a prefix specified through this method.
 Each call of this method adds a prefix to the assembly name prefix list.

+`ExcludeAssemblyName`: Excludes from processing all assemblies whose names are specified through this method.
+Each call of this method adds a name to a list.

 `UseOnlyClassesDerivedFromIProcessable`: If called, the manager will process only the classes which are derived from the `IProcessable` interface, which significantly speeds up the processing.